Have you ever bought something because of how it made you feel?

 The psychology here is that if it is too good to be true, it probably is.

 Everyone wants the biggest bang for the buck.

 To charge more, customers must believe the value they are getting exceeds what they pay.
 But like quality, value is often debatable.

 For example, one person may buy a car for its safety features.
-Another may buy it because it’s American-made.
-Both people bought the same car, but they value it for different reasons.
+Another may buy it because it is American-made.
+Both people bought the same car but valued it for different reasons.

 Many businesses assume they know why customers value their products and services.
 But premium brands invest time and resources to understand what their customers want and expect.
 Then, they use this information to deliver multiple layers of benefits, not just a few.